Out. Proud. Public. Integrated. Whole. One.

 Two causes that have great meaning for me are LGBT health care and supporting LGBT youth.
 I know both are areas for disparity and difficulty in LGBT lives.
 Also very important to me is helping other men who have walked the same road I have–gay, bisexual and questioning men in mixed-orientation marriages who are looking for help and answers.

 So here I sit, in the kitchen of my brothers house.
-The baby is sound asleep after a dinner where we talked, (she has an amazing vocabulary), laughed, took a shower, looked at all the pictures on my iPhone, and then she went quietly down to sleep.
+The child is sound asleep after a dinner where we talked, (she has an amazing vocabulary), laughed, took a shower, looked at all the pictures on my iPhone, and then she went quietly down to sleep.
 It is a nice time of the evening to write.
 I feel content and happy with my life and how it continues to grow, expand and evolve.